cBridges851/Personalised-Christmas-2020/README.md

 I wanted to create virtual Christmas cards for friends, so I decided to put my A-Frame skills to the test and make a VR scene!
 This version requires the user to input their name when the page loads.

 ## Tech/Framework
 This uses A-Frame, a framework that is used to create web VR scenes.
 This was created inside a HTML file.
-This project also uses JavaScript find the name in the URL and output it on the banner to replace the word "everyone".
+This project also uses JavaScript to get the name of the user via the prompt and puts it on the banner.

 ## Installation
 - This project is really easy to install if you wish to do so: